Pike Creek Valley Running Club of Delaware

 to set 1 incline press, set 1 leg press; set 2 incline press, set 2 leg press, and so on until workout is

-completed. this also gives the workout an added cardiovascular benefit since there is less rest between sets.
+completed. this also gives the workout an added cardiovascular benefit since there is less rest between sets. - Principles of training.

 Follow the guidelines of the overload, specificity, and progression.